 After much research, Nan settled on Highland Pharms as her personal source for CBD.
 Their hemp is sourced from an organic boutique farm in Colorado, and they use the proper CO2 extraction method.
 No heat, solvents or mechanical pressing is used, which results in a high-quality, full-spectrum product.
-They offer FREE SHIPPING on all orders over $25, and they have excellent customer service.
+They offer 20% off your first order (with code: FIRSTTIME20) + FREE SHIPPING on all orders over $25.
 This company does a great job of educating the consumer.
 Visit their website for more information

-Beginning February of 2020, Austin Therapeutic Bodywork will stock Highland Pharms CBD oil, gummie bears, and topical creams at our Austin location.
+Austin Therapeutic Bodywork now stocks Highland Pharms CBD oil, gummie bears, and topical creams at our Austin location.

 Text ahead to place your order at 512-636-0203.